blairanderson/serverlessconsultants/plugins/serverless-vpc-plugin.md

 This plugin provisions the following resources:

 - `AWS::EC2::VPC`
-- `AWS::EC2::InternetGateway` (for outbound internet access)
+- `AWS::EC2::InternetGateway` (for outbound internet access from "Public" subnet)
 - `AWS::EC2::VPCGatewayAttachment` (to attach the `InternetGateway` to the VPC)
-- `AWS::EC2::SecurityGroup` (to execute Lambda functions)
+- `AWS::EC2::SecurityGroup` (to execute Lambda functions [`AppSecurityGroup`])

 If the VPC is allocated a /16 subnet, each availability zone within the region will be allocated a /20 subnet.
 Within each availability zone, this plugin will further divide the subnets:

-- `AWS::EC2::Subnet` "Application" (/21) - default route is either `InternetGateway` or `NatGateway`
+- `AWS::EC2::Subnet` "Public" (/22) - default route set to the `InternetGateway`
-- `AWS::EC2::Subnet` "Public" (/22) - default route set `InternetGateway`
+- `AWS::EC2::Subnet` "Application" (/21) - no default route set (can be set to either a `NatGateway` or `NatInstance`)
-- `AWS::EC2::Subnet` "Database" (/22) - no default route set in routing table
+- `AWS::EC2::Subnet` "Database" (/22) - no default route set

 The subnetting layout was heavily inspired by the now shutdown [Skyliner](https://skyliner.io) platform. 😞

 Optionally, this plugin can also create `AWS::EC2::NatGateway` instances in each availability zone which requires provisioning `AWS::EC2::EIP` resources (AWS limits you to 5 per VPC, so if you want to provision your VPC across all 6 us-east availability zones, you'll need to request an VPC EIP limit increase from AWS).

+Instead of using the managed `AWS::EC2::NatGateway` instances, this plugin can also provision a single `t2.micro` NAT instance in `PublicSubnet1` which will allow HTTP/HTTPS traffic from the "Application" subnets to reach the Internet.

-Any Lambda functions executing with the "Application" subnet will only be able to access:
+Lambda functions will execute within the "Application" subnet and only be able to access:

 - S3 (via an S3 VPC endpoint)
 - DynamoDB (via an DynamoDB VPC endpoint)